Benefits of an Intranet

 Kim Komando writes about workplace technology and security issues.
 She's the host of the nation's largest talk-radio show about computers and the Internet, and writes a syndicated column for more than 100 Gannett newspapers and for USA Today.
-Find Kim's show on the radio station nearest you, and send an e-mail to subscribe to her free weekly e-mail newsletter.Why your small business needs an intranet
+Find Kim's show on the radio station nearest you, and to subscribe to her free weekly e-mail newsletter.Why your small business needs an intranet

 One thing I like about running a small company is the ability to act quickly.
 Decisions are not bogged down by layers of management.
 In fact, most moves are made with the interested parties meeting around a conference table.

 But there can come a point when your business outgrows this arrangement.
 You need constant, reliable and secure communications with others in the company to ensure successful growth.
 You need an intranet.